CAIIB’S ELECTIVE EXAM – INFORMATION TECHNOLOGY

 - LANGUAGE OF LECTURES: HINDI AND ENGLISH MIX

-- Information technology optional paper 3 is offered in English mix Hindi.
+- Information technology is one of the optional papers that is being offered in English mix Hindi language.
 You can choose the content in the language of your choice.
 However, only English will be used for the remaining parts of the CAIIB NOV 2022 EXAM’S comprehensive course of IT study material.

 - In addition to the live lectures on information technology, you will also receive the recordings of those live lectures for later viewing.
 The recordings will be made available to view 48 hours after the live class has ended.
 These recordings will be useful if you wish to see an information technology class later or if you have to miss a live one.